Dahus/Video-Player-for-Avatar-VRChat/README.md

 # Video Player for Avatar VRChat (Outdated)
+# Deprecated, the application is integrated into Mesh Animator Suite, use it.

  It is video player, was designed for create video animation for avatar VRChat.
 Is worked according to principle enable and disable Mesh Renderer using .animation.

 Installation guide and demo: https://youtu.be/G7xYz6ZQQnY